Blog

 • Data privacy risks tied to stored payment credentials

-Insurance implications: Subscription companies often prioritize Cyber Liability Insurance, Crime and Fraud Insurance, and strong liability protection.
-Compliance failures can drive legal defense costs even when there’s no classic “incident,” so policy structure and exclusions matter more than most teams expect.
+Insurance implications: Subscription companies often prioritize Cyber Insurance, Crime and Fraud Insurance, and strong liability protection.
+Compliance failures can drive legal defense costs even when there is no classic incident, so policy structure and exclusions matter more than most teams expect.

 Primary Risks: Third-party activity and technology performance